-Dysuria, urgency and recurrent infections.
-The pathophysiological significance of an urethral narrowing without urinary retention is controversial.
+Dysuria, urgency and recurrent infections are common symptoms, sometimes caused by urethral narrowing.
+The pathophysiological significance of an urethral narrowing without incomplete bladder emptying or urinary retention is controversial.

-Cystoscopy and calibration of the urethra with Bougie a boule to determine the width of the urethra.
-It is controversial, if the subvesical obstruction should be confirmed with urodynamic studies.
+Cystoscopy and calibration of the urethra with Bougie a boule is done to determine the width of the urethra.
+General anesthesia is necessary if cystoscopy or urethral calibration is impossible under local anesthesia.
+It is controversial if the subvesical obstruction should be confirmed with urodynamic studies.

-Meatal stenosis is treated with a sagittal incision of the fibrotic ring at 6 clock (meatotomy).
+The necessity of an operation should be carefully assessed.
+Meatal stenosis is treated with a sagittal incision of the fibrotic ring at 6 o'clock (meatotomy).
 The urethral mucosa is readapted in transverse direction (urethral mucosa with vulva mucosa).
-A blind urethrotomy is reserved for proximal strictures of the female urethra.
+A blind urethrotomy (Otis) is reserved for proximal strictures of the female urethra.